×

 What is Baby Reflux?

 Baby reflux is basically the same as adult reflux.
 Reflux happens when the stomach contents don’t stay within the stomach.
-Instead, they regurgitate up into the oesophagus (food pipe) and sometimes, into the baby’s mouth.
+Instead, they regurgitate up into the esophagus (food pipe) and sometimes, into the baby’s mouth.

 The correct name for reflux is Gastro-oesophageal reflux, or, GOR.
 Most of the time we just say “reflux”.